Chatham Anglers: The 2000s and the advent of the Anglers

 The early 2000s saw a pair of CCBL Hall of Fame relievers take the mound for Chatham.
 Hard-throwing righty David Bush posted a 0.84 ERA and led the league with 11 saves in 2000, then returned in 2001 to record an even stingier 0.34 ERA.
 Fireballer Zane Carlson spent three sparkling seasons with the A's from 2001 through 2003.
 He earned 12 saves in each of his first two years, and 10 more in his third, with a combined three-year ERA of 2.23.
 Bush and Carlson led the 2001 squad to the CCBL championship series, but the team was defeated by Wareham.

 Former A's manager Ed Lyons was honored by the team in 2001, as the 1982 title-winning skipper's uniform number "29" became the first number to be retired by the franchise.
 In 2006, the team paid the same honor to longtime assistant coach Matt Fincher, retiring his number "23".

-The 2005 A's boasted a wealth of talent, as CCBL batting champion Chris Coghlan was joined by future major league all-stars Todd Frazier, CCBL MVP Evan Longoria, and second-year Chatham hurler Andrew Miller, the CCBL's Outstanding Pitcher and Outstanding Pro Prospect, who was inducted into the CCBL Hall of Fame in 2012.
+Chatham's 2004 squad starred CCBL Hall of Famer Andrew Miller, whose season was highlighted by a remarkable four-inning outing in which he struck out the side in each inning, only to see the game and his performance wiped off the record books by unplayable conditions in the Chatham fog.
+Miller returned in 2005 to claim the CCBL's Outstanding Pitcher and Outstanding Pro Prospect awards, and was joined by a talented club including CCBL batting champion Chris Coghlan, and future major league all-stars Todd Frazier and CCBL MVP Evan Longoria.

 In late 2008, Major League Baseball announced that it would enforce its trademarks, and required those CCBL teams who shared a nickname with an MLB team to either change their nicknames or buy their uniforms and merchandise only through MLB-licensed vendors.
 Chatham opted to drop its "Athletics" moniker, and became the Chatham Anglers, a name which celebrated the town's nautical heritage and allowed for continued use of the "A's" nickname.
 The team also retained its uniform colors and pinstripe pattern.